bethropolis/suplike-social-website/README.md

 </details>

-> you can show support to this project by staring this repo, it really means alot to me.

 # inspiration

 my biggest inspiration to make this app was was the [KLIK social website](https://github.com/msaad1999/KLiK-SocialMediaWebsite) on github, thank you [msaad1999](https://github.com/msaad1999) for making an amazing project.

 # behind it all